jtudelag/OCP_Killer_Features/OCPv3.3/README.md

 oc new-app https://github.com/jtudelag/python-variable-timeout
 ```

-Inside the route-multiple-backends you can find a .yaml file with a route definition, have a look a it.
+Inside the folder [`route-multiple-backends`](route-multiple-backends) you can find a .yaml file with a route definition, have a look a it.
 Once created, from a master, curl several times to the route, and see what happens.

 ```